AhnafNabil/poridhi.io.intern/MLOps Lab/Lab 01/README.md

 Using these commands we can easily SSH into the desided instance without mentioning the IP or DNS names of the instances as well as the key-pair.

-## Set the hostname of the instances
+## Step 4: Set the hostname of the instances

 We can set the hostname for our instances by using the `hostnamectl` command.
 This will help us to easily identify at which instance we are now after we ssh into any instance.